 A collection of high-quality full-text books in all areas of the humanities, including art history.
 These scholarly works are of major importance to historical studies which are frequently cited in the literature.
 Includes in-print, out-of-print, and rare titles.
 Included are over 1,200 books with 250 titles added annually covering the period of 1900 to present.

-Complete, searchable, full-text articles from over 1,000 core scholarly journals.
-1878 to the most recent 1-5 years (varies by title).
-Included in OneSearch.
+It contains complete, searchable, full-text articles from over 1,000 core scholarly journals, dating from 1878 to the most recent 1-5 years (varies by title), and is included in OneSearch.

 ARTstor is an incredible image database which covers many time periods and cultures and documents the fields of architecture, painting, sculpture, photography, decorative arts, design, anthropology, ethnographic and women's studies, as well as many other forms of visual culture.
 Users can search, view, download and organize images.
 Make your life easier and use ArtStor to find images for your art and art history papers.
 Not included yet in OneSearch but it is in the process of being added.